BlazingIsFire/Instagram-Follower-Checker/README.md

 6. Once you receive the email with your data file, download your data file.
 7. Open the ZIP file and then go into the folder named "followers_and_following".
 8. From here, copy the files named "followers.json" and "following.json".
+9. Now create a folder named "files" inside the same directory of "igfollowerchecker.py"
-9. Paste these two files in the folder named "files" that's in this directory.
+10. Paste these two files in the folder named "files".
-10. Simply run the python file named "igfollowerchecker.py".
+11. Simply run the python file named "igfollowerchecker.py".
 It will run and create a .txt file named "notfollowing.txt".
 In this file it will display all the people that are not following you back.

 Hope you enjoy!